Geeksltd/GCop/Rules/GCop134.md

 ## Rule description

-You should avoid writing too much logic in the event handler methods such as `OnValidating`, `OnSaving`, `OnSaved`, 'OnDeleting', etc. Instead, break the logic into one or more methods that are properly named, and just invoke them in your event handler.
+You should avoid writing too much logic in the event handler methods such as `OnValidating`, `OnSaving`, `OnSaved`, `OnDeleting`, etc. Instead, break the logic into one or more methods that are properly named, and just invoke them in your event handler.

 This will help *document* the logic.